jquast/wcwidth/docs/specs.rst

 Any characters of Modifier Symbol category, ``'Sk'`` where ``'FULLWIDTH'`` is present in comment of unicode data file, aprox.
 3 characters.

+Any character in sequence with U+FE0F (Variation Selector 16) defined by Emoji Variation Sequences txt as ``emoji style``.